Doping in football: What is it, why do players do it & famous allegations

 Ex-Chelsea midfielder Adrian Mutu was banned from football after failing a test for cocaine in the 2003-04 season, leading him to be banned for seven months and released by the club.

-After a Europa League fixture in 2016, former Liverpool defender Mamadou Sakho was alleged to have taken a fat-burning banned drug, although UEFA subsequently decided to dismisses the charges against him.
+After a Europa League fixture in 2016, former Liverpool defender Mamadou Sakho was alleged to have taken a banned fat-burning drug, although UEFA subsequently decided to dismiss the charges against him.

 Samir Nasri was banned for 18 months in another substance abuse-related case after it was discovered that he had breached doping violations when he was on loan at Sevilla in 2016.